 The Uber app gives you access to six price points of ridesharing service, each of which has different attributes:

-- UberX.
 This is Uber’s lowest cost option.
 Typical vehicles are compact or midsize sedans and hatchbacks.

-- Uber SUV.
-This service is about 25% to 50% more expensive than Uber Black.
+This service is about 25% to 50% more expensive than UberBLACK.
 It includes room for up to eight passengers.
-Typical vehicles include full-size or luxury SUVs.
+Typical vehicles include full-size or luxury SUVs and crossovers.

-- Uber Lux.
-Uber Lux emulates a limousine service, costing as much as 50% more than Uber SUV.
+UberLUX emulates a limousine service.
+It can cost as much as 50% more than Uber SUV, though pricing and availability are difficult to predict.
 It doesn’t use stretch-style limousines, but vehicles do include full-size, foreign luxury models such as the Mercedes S-Class and BMW 7-Series (which typically retail for upwards of $70,000).

 Across all of these price points, Uber’s features include the following: